ctxswitch/shutter/README.md

 Shutter is a tool that gives system administrators the ability to manage iptables firewall settings through simple lists instead of complex iptables commands, making it easier to define host and service firewall setting with configuration management tools.
 Please note:
-This application currently only works with Red Hat based distributions, as the need arises more distributions will be added.
+This application is currently only tested with Red Hat based distributions.
+Ubuntu and Debian should work but are not supported.

 ** Note: Shutter server is not yet complete**